ibm-cloud-docs/openwhisk/parameters.md

   The input parameters are passed as a JSON object parameter to the **main** function.
 Notice how the `name` and `place` parameters are retrieved from the `params` object in this example.

-2. Update the **hello** Action so it is ready to use:
+2. Update the **hello** action so it is ready to use:
   ```
   ibmcloud wsk action update hello hello.js
   ```
   {: pre}

   If you modify your non-service credential parameters, running an `action update` command with new parameters removes any parameters that currently exist but are not specified in the `action update` command.
 For example, if you run `action update -p key1 new-value -p key2 new-value` but omit any other parameters that were set, those parameters no longer exist after the action is updated.
-Any services that were bound to the Action are also removed, so after you update other parameters you must [bind services to your Action](./binding_services.html) again.
+Any services that were bound to the action are also removed, so after you update other parameters you must [bind services to your action](./binding_services.html) again.
   {: tip}

 3. Parameters can be provided explicitly by using the command line, or by [supplying a file](./parameters.html#using-parameter-files) that contains the desired parameters.